Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 The above statistics indicate that print books are still the most popular format when it comes to reading, with e-books and audiobooks coming in at a distant second and third, respectively.

-This is in spite of the fact that e-books have been around for quite a while now, and audio books have seen a surge in popularity in recent years.
+This is despite e-books having been commercially available for over 20 years, and audiobooks have seen a surge in popularity in recent years.

-• The fast pace of the modern world: With the demands of work, family, and social obligations, many people feel they simply don’t have time to read.
+• The fast pace of the modern world: With the demands of work, family, and social obligations, many people feel the don’t have time to read.

 • The cost of books: Books can be expensive, especially if you’re buying them new.
 Used books are a cheaper option, but many people simply don’t have the time to hunt for them.